FP Virtual Dialogue: Water Scarcity & Climate Change

 The tenuous future of our most precious resource is a global challenge and one that demands greater attention by policymakers, scientists, and innovators to create collaborative solutions for a water-secure future.
 Water-stressed countries such as the United Arab Emirates have prioritized the issue with a comprehensive national water security strategy that includes advanced technologies for reducing water use, increasing water productivity, and improving the reuse of treated water.
 In other regions, crisis proofing local water supplies will require more cross-sector leadership and investment.
 What should governments, development organizations, nonprofits, and industry do to turn the water challenges we face into an opportunity for diplomatic engagement and global cooperation?

-Join Foreign Policy, in partnership with the UAE Embassy in Washington, for a discussion with the policymakers, experts, and innovators who are at the leading edge of securing the future of water.
+Foreign Policy, in partnership with the UAE Embassy in Washington, hosted a discussion with the policymakers, experts, and innovators who are at the leading edge of securing the future of water.

 Join the conversation online using the hashtags #WaterResilientFuture and #Aim4C.